ApoorvaJ/Papaya/README.md

 Papaya supports Windows and Linux, and is set up to use single file compilation.
 Compile only win32_papaya.cpp or linux_papaya.cpp, and you're done.

-Project files for Visual Studio 2015, 2013 and 2012 and shell build scripts for gcc are provided in the /build folder.
+Project files for Visual Studio 2015 and shell build scripts for gcc are provided in the /build folder.
+If you're using other versions of Visual Studio, just set every c/cpp file except win32_papaya.cpp to be treated as a "C/C++ header" item type in the properties window.

-Currently, the linux build relies on GTK+ for open/save dialog boxes, but otherwise linking is optional.
+Currently, the Linux build relies on GTK+ for open/save dialog boxes, but otherwise linking is optional.
 The build.sh script provides a flag to turn GTK+ on/off during compilation.

 Credits
 ------